ProvisionGenie/ProvisionGenie/Docs/LogicApps.md

 ![ProvisionGenie loves Microsoft Graph](/Docs/media/ProvisionGenieLovesGraph.png)

-## Why we chose Azure Logic Apps over Power Automate

-In our first proof of concept, we still used Power Automate to provision a custom Teams team, but Power Automate is intended to be used to improve personal productivity and to serve non mission-critical scenarios.
-The more a solution scales, the less likely it is a good fit for Power Automate:

-- Power Automate flows run in the context of a user, while Azure Logic Apps flow run in the context of an application
-- Power Automate has only limited options for monitoring
-- our developer experience in Azure Logic Apps was better, as we could easily manipulate the code and have a visual experience side-by-side
-- Power Automate would have required a Premium license as we need HTTP actions

 ## Solution Overview

 Based on user input in the canvas app, ProvisionGenie logs team requests.
 Each new row in the **Teams Request** table will trigger the **Main flow** in Azure Logic Apps, which will then handle all other child flows: